Starbucks: Starbucks card and loyalty program

 In May 2008, a loyalty program was introduced for registered users of the Starbucks Card (previously simply a gift card) offering perks such as free Wi-Fi Internet access, no charge for soy milk and flavored syrups, and free refills on brewed drip coffee, iced coffee, or tea.
-Each time a customer purchases a drink, they will earn stars if they present their rewards card or scan their card from the mobile app.
+Each time a customer purchases a drink, they earn stars if they present their rewards card or scan their card from the mobile app.
 Eventually, these stars accumulate to allow customers to redeem for perks such as free drinks, free add-ins, free bakery items or selected merchandise.

 In 2009, Starbucks began beta testing its mobile app for the Starbucks card, a stored value system in which consumers access pre-paid funds to purchase products at Starbucks.
 Starbucks released its complete mobile platform in January 2011.
 By December 2011, the number of mobile transactions exceeded 26 million.

 Electricity and Wi-Fi

 In August 2002, Starbucks provided free Wi-Fi in the United Kingdom, although in the past, a Starbucks rewards card was required.
 On July 1, 2010, Starbucks offered free Wi-Fi in all of its stores in the U.S. and Canada.
 In August 2010, Starbucks began offering free Wi-Fi in Germany via BT Openzone.

 In October 2012, Starbucks and Duracell Powermat announced a pilot program to install Powermat charging surfaces in the tabletops in selected Starbucks stores in the Boston area.
 Furthermore, Starbucks announced its support in the Power Matters Alliance (PMA) and its membership in the PMA board, along with Google and AT&T, in an effort to create "a real-world ecosystem of wireless power" through a universal wireless charging standard that customers could use to recharge smartphones.
 In 2013, it switched providers in the U.S. from AT&T to Google.

 In August 2016, startup company FluxPort introduced Qi inductive charging pads at select locations in Germany.